 Andy Dutton has been a Trustee at Quay Arts since September 2020.
 He is a qualified accountant and provides financial support to the Board.
 He has worked in finance for GKN, where he was the Chief Financial Officer of the Engine Products Division, and for Procter and Gamble in the UK and in the Czech republic.
-He studied archeology at Durham University and after graduation worked at the British School of Archaeology in Jerusalem.
-Andy says ‘I feel privileged to have been able to live and bring up a family on the island.
+He studied archaeology at Durham University and after graduation worked at the British School of Archaeology in Jerusalem.
+Andy says ‘I feel privileged to have been able to live and bring up a family on the Island.
 I have always appreciated Quay arts for the fantastic artistic and cultural contribution it has brought to our community and am glad to be able to give something back to the foundation.’

 ANN JACOBS – SRFA

 Ann was born in Newport, Isle of Wight and Quay Arts has always been important in her life.
 She has been involved with many voluntary organisations over the years, including Valuation Tribunals, Parish Council, School Governor, W.I. to name a few.
 Her main interest is needle skills (embroidery, kitting, patchwork, quilting, goldwork).

 Lee is a born and bred Islander and a solicitor at Roach Pittis in Newport.
 He has been a trustee since 2020 and primarily brings legal knowledge to the Board.
 Lee was delighted to join the Board of trustees, recognising the invaluable cultural contribution that the Quay Arts provides to the Island community.
 In his spare time Lee is a trustee at another Island charity and enjoys playing and watching sport.